-Moderate evidence from a systematic review indicates that when stearic acid is substituted for other saturated fatty acid (SFA) or trans fatty acid, plasma LDL cholesterol (LDL-C) levels are decreased; when substituted for carbohydrate, LDL levels are unchanged; and when substituted for monounsaturated fatty acid (MUFA) or polyunsaturated fatty acid (PUFA), LDL-C levels are increased.
+Moderate evidence from a systematic review indicates that when stearic acid is substituted for other saturated fatty acids (SFA) or trans fatty acids, plasma LDL cholesterol (LDL-C) levels are decreased; when substituted for carbohydrates, LDL-C levels are unchanged; and when substituted for monounsaturated fatty acids (MUFA) or polyunsaturated fatty acids (PUFA), LDL-C levels are increased.
 Therefore, the impact of stearic acid replacement of other energy sources is variable regarding LDL-C, and the potential impact of changes in stearic acid intake on cardiovascular disease risk remains unclear.

 A review of the evidence since 2000 resulted in one systematic review that covered all selected primary studies.
-This review was focused on the effect of stearic acid on cardiovascular disease (CVD) risks when substituted for saturated fat (SFA), trans fatty acid (TFA), monounsaturated fat (MUFA), polyunsaturated fat (PUFA) or carbohydrate (CHO) and provided the evidence to address this question (Hunter, 2010).
+This review was focused on the effect of stearic acid on cardiovascular disease (CVD) risks when substituted for saturated fat (SFA), trans fatty acids (TFA), monounsaturated fat (MUFA), polyunsaturated fat (PUFA) or carbohydrates (CHO) and provided the evidence to address this question (Hunter, 2010).

-This systematic review covered 21 epidemiologic studies (three that assessed stearic acid specifically) and 22 randomized controlled trial (RCTs).
-Overall, the results showed that in comparison with SFA, stearic acid lowered LDL-cholesterol (LDL-C), was neutral with respect to HDL-cholesterol (HDL-C) and lowered the ratio of total to HDL-C. In comparison with unsaturated fatty acid, MUFA and PUFA, stearic acid tended to raise LDL, lower HDL and increase the ratio of total blood cholesterol (TC) to HDL-C. Replacing industrial trans fatty acid (iTFA) with stearic acid may increase stearic acid intake from 3% to 4-5% of energy in the US population.
+This systematic review covered 21 epidemiologic studies (three that assessed stearic acid specifically) and 22 randomized controlled trials (RCTs).
+Overall, the results showed that in comparison with SFA, stearic acid lowered LDL cholesterol (LDL-C), was neutral with respect to HDL cholesterol (HDL-C) and lowered the ratio of total to HDL-C. In comparison with unsaturated fatty acids, MUFA and PUFA, stearic acid tended to raise LDL-C, lower HDL-C and increase the ratio of total cholesterol (TC) to HDL-C. Replacing industrial trans fatty acids (iTFA) with stearic acid may increase stearic acid intake from 3% to 4-5% of energy in the US population.

 - High SFA (palmitic acid, myristic acid, or butterfat)